cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_OR_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The OR behavior shall be applied when the opcode is OP and func3 is 0x6.

-.. requirement:: F_OR_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of OR shall be the result of a bitwise or between its two parame- ters.
+  When the opcode is OP and the func3 field is 0x6, the register pointed by the rd field shall be the result of a bitwise or of the registers pointed by the rs1 and rs2 fields.

 AND
 ```